When I started this blog in April 2018 (this is my second blog), I knew I wanted to make money blogging. It was the very

 Once I started interacting with other Online Business Owners, I realized that I was wasting a golden opportunity.

-I focused on affiliate marketing for the first few months and it brought in a a few hundred dollars.
+I focused on affiliate marketing for the first few months and it brought in a few hundred dollars.
 It was a lot of fun documenting my growth.

-In my 6th month, I had made a substantial income growth by mainly doing client work and the best part was that I did zero marketing.
+In my 6th month, I had made substantial income growth by mainly doing client work and the best part was that I did zero marketing.
 The Illustrations on my Blog helped me bag clients!

 I’m still an Illustrator and Comic Artist first, but I’m slowly making the shift to passive income this year because I want to draw for my Blog and Business.
 I wanted to create lots of fun products and sell them in my shop.
 So I sat down and wrote a nice Business Plan.

 Why start a blog?